-Given the fact that the present study does not cover a specific site but an average European location, the electrical losses that occur between the wind farm electrical substation and the main electricity network, can't be directly measured.
-Siemens Gamesa has experienced difficulties trying to separate the distributed energy losses to every kind of European customer.
-Accordingly, an average value of 2,2% until a 132 KV network has been used to simulate these electrical losses, according to European Regulators Group for electricity and gas (ERGEG).
-This means that 2,2% of every generated Kwh, is lost in the distribution network between the wind farm and the declared customer.
+Given the fact that the present study does not cover a specific site but an average Indian location, the electrical losses that occur between the wind farm electrical substation and the main electricity network, can't be directly measured.
+Siemens Gamesa has experienced difficulties trying to separate the distributed energy losses to every kind of customer in India, so an average electrical loss value of 4.273% has been assumed until the 110 kV network is reached.
+This means that 4.273% of every generated kWh, is lost in the transport network between the wind farm and the declared customer.

 On the other hand, the distance between the wind farm transformer station and the connection point to the electrical grid is a variable value dependent on the specific location.
-According to previous Siemens Gamesa experiences, this value could be assumed to be 15 km average, which is the length of the line modeled for the LCA.
-The data used for the modelization of this electrical network have been obtained from the ecoinvent 3.5 (cut-off) database.
+According to the lines that were necessary to be built in the three specific Indian windfarms analyzed for this study, the length of the downstream line could be assumed to be 6.15 km average, which is the length of the line modeled for the LCA.
+The data used for the modelization of the electrical networks have been obtained from the Ecoinvent 3.6 database.